Ram Saran

 Ram Saran represents Sninagar vidhansabha of Lakhimpur as member of the legislative assembly.
 He is an Indian politician and Member of the Samajwadi Party.

-Early life
+Early life and education

 Saran was born on 2 April 1963 in a middle-class family at Lakhimpur, Uttar Pradesh.
 His father Nangaram was a onetime Member of Legislative Uttar Pradesh.
 Saran did his basic education from government primary schools and graduated from KKC KKC, Lucknow.